junxit/us-congress-code/title-42/chapter-7/sec-405a.md

 Section was not enacted as part of the Social Security Act which comprises this chapter.

+### Statutory Notes and Related Subsidiaries

 ### Change of Name

-“Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in text pursuant to section 509(b) of Pub.
-L. 96–88 which is classified to section 3508(b) of Title 20, Education.
+“Secretary of Health and Human Services” substituted in text for “Secretary of Health, Education, and Welfare” pursuant to section 509(b) of Pub.
+L. 96–88, which is classified to section 3508(b) of Title 20, Education.

 ### Time for Making Social Security Contributions With Respect to Covered State and Local Employees